 Here, we’ll delve into some hurdles project managers may encounter when using the Waterfall approach.

-• Weaker Product Ownership: Waterfall may not promote as strong product ownership and engagement as Agile.
+- Weaker Product Ownership: Waterfall may not promote product ownership and engagement as strongly as Agile.
 With less frequent feedback loops and client involvement, stakeholders may feel less invested in the project’s success, potentially leading to weaker outcomes.

 By understanding these challenges, teams can make informed decisions about the most suitable approach for their projects.